Sipylus/datetime.js/Documentation/README-en.md

 ## Features

-- Displays the current day of the week, month, date, and time
+- Displays the current weekday, month, date, year, and time
 - Uses 12-hour clock format with AM/PM
-- Manual formatting using JavaScript Date API
+- Locale-aware using `Intl.DateTimeFormat` (v1.1.0+)
-- Updates every second
+- Automatically updates every second
+- Lightweight and browser-friendly
 - Designed to display in a DOM element with ID `clock`

 ## Usage